Applying For Places at Our School For 2021

-The application period for admission to Reception class in September 2019 is now open.
-Applications should be made online.
+The application period for admission to Reception class in September 2021 is now closed.

-Prospective parents and children are warmly welcomed to visit the school at any time to see the excellent provision we offer.
-Please contact the school office on 01257 423107 to arrange a visit.
+Prospective parents and children for 2022 are warmly welcomed to visit the school at any time to see the excellent provision we offer.
+Please contact the Head of School at firstname.lastname@example.org to arrange a visit.